 Bishkek the Capital of Kyrgyzstan

-Bishkek center area is situated between the Ala-Archa and Alamedin rivers that intersect in the North side of city with the Great Chuisky Canal (Chui is the name of the region).
-Formerly Pishpek, then Frunze and since 1991 Bishkek (in Kyrgyz a stick to stir the mare’s milk), is the largest city and the capital of Kyrgyz Republic and is located just North from the high snow capped peaks of Ala-Too mountains.
-The mountains can be also seen from almost everywhere in the city by just looking South.
-Bishkek is not the most beautiful or the cleanest of capitals but it has a relaxed feeling to it with great nature around it to be explored.
+Bishkek center area is situated between the Ala-Archa and Alamedin rivers that intersect in the north side of city with the Great Chuisky Canal (Chui is the name of the region).
+Formerly Pishpek, then Frunze and since 1991 Bishkek (in Kyrgyz a stick to stir the mare’s milk), is the largest city and the capital of Kyrgyz Republic and is located just north from the high snow capped peaks of Ala-Too range that are part of the Tien Shan mountains.
+The mountains can be also seen from almost everywhere in the city by just looking towards south.
+Bishkek is not the most beautiful or the cleanest of capitals but it has a relaxed feeling to it with great nature around it to be explored and can offer a lot for sightseeing.

 History of Bishkek